WICG/datacue/explainer.md

 ### WebVTT metadata cues

-Web applications today can use WebVTT metadata cues (the [VTTCue](https://www.w3.org/TR/webvtt1/#vttcue) API) to schedule out-of-band metadata events by serializing the event data to a string format (JSON, for example) when creating the cue, and deserializing the data when the cue is triggered.
+Web applications today can use WebVTT metadata cues (the [VTTCue](https://www.w3.org/TR/webvtt1/#vttcue) API) to schedule out-of-band timed metadata events by serializing the timed metadata to a string format (JSON, for example) when creating the cue, and deserializing the data when the cue's `onenter` event is fired.
 Although this works in practice, the serialization/deserialization step should be unnecessary.
-It also does not support in-band events.
+It also does not directly support in-band timed metadata.

 ### Application level stream parsing